 Why is the beer called Carling Black Label?

-Black Label beer is so named because, as part of the rebranding, the Carling company decided to shorten its previous name, Black & White Lager.
+Black Label beer is so named because, as part of the rebranding, the Carling Company shortened its previous name, Black & White Lager.
 The word “Black” refers to the drink’s color, and “Label” indicates that it is a separate brand.

 How to claim Carling Golden in 2021?

-To find a golden Carling can with a ticket under the lid, you need to buy promotional packs of beer in retail stores.
-Everyone has a chance, but the time is limited – the promotion is only valid until the end of 2021.
+To find a golden Carling can with a ticket under the lid, you need to buy promotional beer packs at retail stores.
+Everyone has a chance, but time is limited; the promotion is valid only until the end of 2021.